-I have never had Japanese food in my life.
+I have never had Japanese food in my life before going to Japan.
 Unless, of course, you count that one time I had vegetarian sushi in a Chinese restaurant in Sweden where I had to use chopsticks and became the centre of general amusement.
 And now I am in Japan.
 Being a self proclaimed foodie and getting giddy at the mere thought of a good meal, I had to give it a go.
 From there I never stopped.

 A Street Full of Edible Wonders

 I’ll tell you a little secret.
 If you are landing in Narita airport, don’t head to Tokyo to see the sights straight away, but instead rest your head in the little old temple town.
 You’ll be surprised at what you’ll discover – and I’m not only talking about Naritasan Shinshoji Temple, which is one of the most important Buddhist temples in Japan.
 I am talking about the 800m long street that stretches between it and the train station.

 Grab yourself a map from the tourist information and take a closer look at the delicacies explicitly pointed out there.
 That’s for a very obvious reason, they are not to be missed.
 Even though, I must confess I chickened out of trying the grilled eel (unaju).
 But if you like fish and everything seafood, you should definitely try it (and tell me all about it).

 What else should be on your plate or – more like it – in your hands is all kinds of other street food.
 This is easy to do since the whole street is made up of street shops that have been selling their products for ages, specialising in regional delicacies and common Japanese foods with a regional twist.
 If you don’t know what I mean, just step by one of the many rice cracker or pickle shops.
 A very Japanese thing but you can find them here in all kinds of flavours and preparations.